leaksignal/leaksignal/docs/docs/Dashboard/Traffic.md

 When changing traffic type, filters that apply to multiple traffic types will remain active and filters that are not applicable to the new traffic type will become inactive and visually greyed out, but will become active again if the traffic type is changed back to an applicable type.

-Note: The HTTP traffic type has a different page layout to accommodate the PII Graph widget, and the PII Category and Policy Path filters are displayed in the top-left of the page as selectors rather than in the filter selector.
+Note: The HTTP traffic type has a different page layout to accommodate the PII Graph widget, and the PII Category and API Endpoint filters are displayed in the top-left of the page as selectors rather than in the filter selector.
 Functionality otherwise remains the same.

 | Filter | Description | HTTP | Stream | Logs |
 | --- | --- | --- | --- | --- |